BBVA/mirrorgate/README.md

 To execute MirrorGate locally:

-0. Ensure you have all the build dependencies installed
+0. Ensure you have all the build dependencies installed.
-1. Clone this repo
+1. Clone this repo.
-2. Execute `scripts/buildAndRun.sh`
+2. Execute `scripts/buildAndRun.sh`.
 3. Wait some time until the message **Tomcat started on port(s): 8080** appears.
 3. Open [http://localhost:8080/mirrorgate/backoffice/index.html](http://localhost:8080/mirrorgate/backoffice/index.html) to access the wallboards backoffice.
 4. You should be able to navigate through the mock dashboards.